Do Seniors Ever Fully Stop Paying Property Taxes In Utah?

 Table of Contents

 Many are curious and ask at what age do seniors stop paying property taxes in Utah.
-The short answer is no exact age—there isn’t a program in Utah that stops seniors from paying property taxes based only on their age.
+The short answer is there’s no exact age—there isn’t a program in Utah that stops seniors from paying property taxes based only on their age.
 Utah uses tax deferrals, hardship programs, and income-based relief rather than a blanket Utah property tax exemption for seniors based solely on age.

 However, Utah offers assistance programs for seniors, such as: